stateful/docs.runme.dev/docs/cli.md

 $ brew install stateful/tap/runme
 ```

 Alternatively, check out runme's [releases](https://github.com/stateful/runme/releases) and select a binary for your operating system.
+Let us know [on Discord](https://discord.gg/stateful) if you have a different preferred distribution mechanism.

 If you have Go developer tools installed, you can install it with go install:

 ```sh
 $ go install github.com/stateful/runme@latest
 ```

+If you don't have go developer tools installed and still want to use this method, [download and install go](https://go.dev/doc/install).

 ### All other platforms